-This call for proposals (CfP) targets the expansion of the applications experiments for engineering and manufacturing simulation services currently being carried out within Fortissimo.
+This call for proposals (CfP) targets the expansion of the applications experiments currently being carried out within Fortissimo focusing on simulation services for the benefit of manufacturing SMEs.

 The importance of advanced simulation to the competitiveness of both large and small companies is well established.
-The principal objective of Fortissimo is to enable European manufacturing, particularly small to medium enterprises (SMEs), to benefit from the efficiency and competitive advantage inherent in the use of simulation.
+The principal objective of Fortissimo is to enable European manufacturing, particularly small to medium enterprises (SMEs), to benefit from the improvements to the design process and resulting competitive advantage inherent in the use of simulation.
 However, such simulation requires significant computing power and specialised software tools and services.
 Generally, large companies, which have a greater pool of skills and resources, find access to advanced simulation easier than SMEs which can neither afford expensive High Performance Computing (HPC) equipment nor the licensing cost for the relevant tools.
 This means that SMEs are not able to take advantage of advanced simulation, even though it can clearly make them more competitive.
-The goal of Fortissimo is to overcome this impasse through the provision of simulation services running on a cloud infrastructure making use of HPC systems and also by making appropriate skills and tools available in a distributed, internet-based environment.
+The goal of Fortissimo is to overcome this impasse through the provision of simulation services running on an HPC-based cloud infrastructure and also by making appropriate skills and tools available in a distributed, internet-based environment.